irydium/irydium/README.md

 A local copy of the site above should be accessible via http://localhost:3000/

+Most of the site's functionality should work as-is without further setup.
-To test saving/loading documents, you will need a [supabase] account and set up a GitHub OAuth.
+However, to test saving/loading documents, you will need a [supabase] account and set up a GitHub OAuth.

 Roughly: